Port-Net/MLX90377_SENT/README.md

 # MLX90377_SENT

 implementation for encoder with MLX90377 ADB-x3x (SENT output)<br>
-Is able to handle muliturn geared measurement of angle and speed.
+Is able to handle multiturn geared measurement of angle and speed.